 A mild winter and wet spring in some areas has been a combination mosquitos love. warm, wet weather often brings mosquitos.

-West Nile virus is on the rise in the United States, and transmitted via a species of mosquito.
+West Nile virus is on the rise in the United States, Zika on it’s way with many cases reported already in the Miami area.
 The Zika virus, a possible result of a British GMO project gone awry, has resulted in a super-mosquito carrying a virus (ZIKA) that causes mild symptoms like muscle pain, fever, rash and general malaise to severe conditions (when pregnant women are infected) as microcephaly.
 Microcephaly is a condition where a child is born with a much smaller head and brain than normal.
 Brain development may be impaired, but the long term effects of the virus are still unknown.
-Oxitec, the British company who developed the first batch of GMO mosquitos prior to the ZIKA epidemic, has designed more mosquitos (possibly stronger than the first generation) that will supposedly cut down the existing ZIKA-spreading mosquito population.
+Oxitec, the company who developed the first batch of GMO mosquitos prior to the ZIKA epidemic, has designed more mosquitos (possibly stronger than the first generation) that will supposedly cut down the existing ZIKA-spreading mosquito population.
 The company has released tens of thousands more mosquitos in the past several months of 2016 in hopes it will eradicate them.
 With a little planning, you’ll be able to avoid the sting of these little pests with the use of some natural methods.

 Can you withstand traditional mosquito repellents?
 History has shown us that mosquito and bug repellents are filled with controversial ingredients, some like DDT and DEET found to be harmful only after thousands of people have used them for extensive periods of time.
 While DDT is no longer used by the general public, DEET continues to be found in many products.
 Some studies have even found mosquitos becoming desensitized to DEET.
 Ingredients in DEET are classified as a neurotoxins with the potential to cause brain injury.
 In addition, some studies have found DEET to be dangerous when combined with common insecticides used in agriculture.
 Pyrethrins are a class of insect repellants designed from chrysanthemum flowers, but why not go right to the flower?
 Or essential oil from the plant for the purest protection?
 Science is proving that essential oils and some other natural ingredients are just as effective, some more powerful than harsh chemicals at deterring mosquitos.
 You must make sure you have a potent, pure, therapeutic essential oil though.
 If you are going to use your essential oils for mosquito protection they cannot be adultured, diluted or filled in any way.
 Compromise in the quality of your product will result in a compromise of your protection.
 PHB does not guarantee that the information in this article will prevent all disease-carrying mosquito bites and reader assumes full responsibility in taking measures to protect oneself from biting insects.
 There are many factors as to why some people are more attractive to mosquitos than others.
 Likewise, some essential oils work better with one’s personal chemistry more than another’s so it is important to take full measures when you are potentially going to be exposed to mosquitos.